-6.10.F .1 Start line call-ups for top placed riders takes place at all races.
-At the first race of the season the call-ups are based on the points from the previous season, regardless of the category where the points were earned.
-At all subsequent races, the call-ups are based on the overall placing in that category in the current season.
+6.10.F.1 Start line call-ups for top placed riders takes place at all races.
 The following number of riders will be called up for each race start:

-- Field size of 24 or less riders: Top 5 are called up - Field size of 25-49 riders: Top 10 are called up - Field size of 50-74 riders: Top 15 are called up - Field size of 75+ riders: Top 20 are called up
+- Field size of 24 or less riders: Top 5 are called up - Field size of 25-49 riders: Top 10 are called up - Field size of 50-74 riders: Top 15 are called up

-6.10.F.2 Call-ups at the first race of the season shall be based upon the overall points earned by each rider in the previous season.
+- Field size of 75+ riders: Top 20 are called up - 6.10.F.2 Call-ups at the first race of the season shall be based upon the overall points earned by each rider in the previous season.
 No adjustments will be made based on category changes or other circumstances.
-There are no call-ups for freshman riders at the first race.
+There are no call-ups for freshman riders at the first race. - 6.10.F.3 At all subsequent races, the call-ups are based on the overall placing in that category in the current season. - 6.10.F.4 Racers must position themselves in designated start lanes without overlapping the wheels of the rider in front of them.